 - 1.4 Protect Sausage Cells

 - 1.8 What are the Harms of Sausages?

 What are the Benefits of Sausage?

 Sausage is a meat product that is often consumed in foods such as breakfast and salads.
-There are health benefits provided by medium amounts of sausages.
+Medium amounts of sausages provide health benefits.
 Benefits of sausage in general include:

 Sausage Provides Good Amounts of Protein